zenml-io/zenml/CONTRIBUTING.md

 ## 🧑‍⚖️ Code of Conduct

-We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
+We take our open source community seriously and hold ourselves and other contributors to high communication standards.
 By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/zenml-io/zenml/blob/master/CODE-OF-CONDUCT.md).

 ## 🛫 Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-- To report security vulnerabilities, please contact [support@zenml.io](mailto:support@zenml.io), which is monitored by our security team.
+- To report security vulnerabilities, please get in touch with [support@zenml.io](mailto:support@zenml.io), monitored by our security team.
 - Search for existing Issues and PRs before creating your own.
-- We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
+- We work hard to make sure issues are handled on time, but it could take a while to investigate the root cause depending on the impact.

 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.

 The best way to start is to check the [`good-first-issue` label](https://github.com/zenml-io/zenml/labels/good%20first%20issue) on the issue board.
-These issues are created by the core team as important smaller tasks that you can work on in order to get deeper into ZenML internals.
+These The core team creates these issues as necessary smaller tasks that you can work on to get deeper into ZenML internals.

 ### ⁉️ Issues